repla-app/repla-app.github.io/_drafts/2020-01-13-repla-use-cases.md

 In addition to being extensible through packages that run processes, text editors and terminals share another similarity, one that's *not* shared by Repla: They're both focused on plain text, while Repla is instead focused on rendered web content.

 There is a lot of things a web renderer can do that plain text cannot, some examples include displaying media, like pictures, video, and graphics; rendering rich text, with different combinations fonts and colors; and it can be interactive, responding to input in any manner it chooses, in particular by supporting hyperlinks.
-So when we're looking for good Repla use cases, we're looking for problems that can take advantage of these attributes.
+When we're looking for Repla use cases, we're looking for situations where we can take advantage of these attributes.

 ## Search

 The first use case we'll look at is the prototype [Search plugin](https://github.com/repla-app/Search.replaplugin).
-This plugin makes the output of
-`grep` interactive.
-Often considered the canonical Unix tool, `grep` searches files for a regular expression and prints the matching lines.
-Here's what  output looks like searching [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)) files recursively for `class`:
+This plugin makes the output of the [`grep` commad-line tool](https://en.wikipedia.org/wiki/Grep) interactive.
+Often considered the canonical Unix tool, `grep` searches files for a regular expression, and prints the matching lines.
+Here's what its output looks like searching [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)) files recursively for the search term `class`:

 	$ grep -rn class *.rb
 	tc_controller.rb:19:class TestDependencies < Minitest::Test